Art of Music Studio

 TESTIMONIALS

-PIANO (Beginning, Intermediate, Advanced), GROUP KEYBOARD CLASSES, AND KINDERMUSIK
+PIANO (Beginning, Intermediate, Advanced), GROUP KEYBOARD CLASSES, AND ENRICHMENT PROGRAMS

 Dr. SANYA SHOILEVSKA HENDERSON is an award-winning pianist, composer, musicologist, and teacher.